NESCent/Tools-for-Evo-Hack/wiki/Information.md

 complete a home address form and return it to NESCent prior to your arrival.

-### For Duke University Employees � Original Receipts:
+### For Duke University Employees - Original Receipts:

 Duke University faculty and staff must furnish original receipts for meals and, if possible, use a Duke Procurement Card to purchase meals.
-���NSF prohibits the reimbursement for any alcohol.
-Please note that Duke will not reimburse you for your meal if alcoholic beverages appear on your receipt.��� Please consult with your restaurant server to insure that alcoholic beverages do not appear on your receipt for NESCent.
+**NSF prohibits the reimbursement for any alcohol.
+Please note that Duke will not reimburse you for your meal if alcoholic beverages appear on your receipt.** Please consult with your restaurant server to insure that alcoholic beverages do not appear on your receipt for NESCent.

 Other Important Information for Non-U.S. Citizens